SocialGeeks/csaw2013/misc/200/README.md

 Breaking down the chunk data we have...

-	00 00 0C C0 = Width
+	00 00 0C C0 = Width (3264, hex to dec)
-	00 00 06 91 = Height
+	00 00 06 91 = Height (1681, hex to dec)
 	08 = Bit depth
 	06 = Color type
 	00 = Compression method
 	00 = Filter method
 	00 = Interlace method

-We want to tweak the height so all we have to do is adjust the hex values from <tt>00 00 06 91</tt>, which specifies an image height of 1681 px, to <tt>00 00 09 90</tt>, 2448 px, making the image 3264 x 2448, a standard 4:3 ratio coming from an iPhone.
+We want to tweak the height so all we have to do is adjust the hex values from <tt>00 00 06 91</tt> to <tt>00 00 09 90</tt>, setting a 2448 px height, making the image 3264 x 2448, a standard 4:3 ratio coming from an iPhone.
 This makes the CRC check valid again and viewing the image is full sized and contains the key.